yehor-dykhov/own-shell-rust/README.md

 My own POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
+Created from scratch.